12 of the Very Best Things to Do in Avignon, France

 Many of its market vendors offer free samples, so there’s no pressure to buy anything.
 And if you want to try some of the best olives in the world, then you’re in luck.

-The food and atmosphere here is immense!
+The food and atmosphere here are immense!

 8. Walk along the Rue des Teinturiers